enricoros/fotowall/README.markdown

 News
 ----

-**2009-03-02** PhotoWall is now on GitHub.
+**2009-03-02** FotoWall is now on GitHub.
 Development will continue here.
 Changes are coming soon!

 **2008-09-03** Peter Upfold put together a great ScreenCast of the application!!